Forever 21 Sale: Get 30% Off Purchases of $100 or More

 Forever 21 is offering an extra 30% off when you spend $100 or more with promo code SAVE30.

-Plus, get up to 50% off summer favorites.
+Plus, get select tops for only $7.
 Forever 21 sale discounts are offered on warm-weather essentials including denim, tops, sandals and more.

 We love that the brand already has affordable prices on clothing and accessories across the site.
 Check out the fashion retailer's regular sale section for even deeper discounts.
 All orders over $50 get free shipping.